 Dining

-There are multiple different dining options at the resort and all have a slightly different vibe and style of cuisine.
+There are multiple different dining options at the resort and all have a different vibe and style of cuisine.
 We had breakfast at the Rocka restaurant both mornings which was amazing - it's buffet style, but the quality was exceptional and the views from the restaurant are like no other.
 We chose to sit outside both mornings and being able to dine with an unobstructed view of the ocean was really special.

 We also got to experience one of the outdoor grill feasts which was a really lovely experience.
 You can sit outside on the patio under the stars or inside the restaurant and the grill chef will cook your seafood to your liking.
 There's also a clifftop bar, unfortunately it wasn't open when we were there (as we visited during the soft opening period), but the setting was beautiful and it looks like the perfect place to enjoy a cocktail at sunset.